Field archery: WA Field

-The information in this section is taken from Book 4 of the WA Constitution & Rules.
+World Archery divides outdoor archery into Field (with concentric circle targets) and 3D Archery with rubber animal silhouette targets.The information in this section is taken from Book 4 of the WA Constitution & Rules.

 The World Archery Federation, commonly known as WA and formerly as FITA (Fédération Internationale de Tir à l'Arc), defines a suite of rounds based on a 24-target course.

 Four target face sizes are specified: 80 cm; 60 cm; 40 cm and 20 cm.
 Six target faces of each size are used on the course.
 For each target face size there are upper and lower distance limits for the various divisions of archer.
 Target faces have four black outer rings and a yellow spot, each with an equal width.
 The yellow spot is subdivided into two rings.
 The black rings score 1 point for the outermost to 4 points for the innermost.
 A hit in the outer yellow scores 5 points.
 A hit in the inner yellow scores 6 points.
 Before April 2008, the innermost yellow ring counted as an X (the number of Xs was used for tie-breaks) but only scored 5 points.

 Shooting positions are marked by coloured pegs set at a distance from each target.
 Generally the red peg is set the furthest from the target, the blue peg is set nearer, and the yellow peg (or white peg in the UK) is set the nearest.
 The course layer may choose to vary this, though.
 Each peg is associated with one or more divisions of archer: